 Procedure and Prep Rooms

-The Experimental Models Core has two sterile operating rooms (OR1/2), equipped with ceiling mounted surgical microscopes with video and computer data acquisition systems.
+The Experimental Models Core has two sterile operating rooms (OR1/2), equipped with surgical microscopes with video and computer data acquisition systems.
 This suite has been created for pre-clinical tests of eye surgical methods and for experiments using popular animal models for eye disorders.
-The suite is also superbly equipped for surgical operations, specifically eye surgeries including intravitreal, subretinal space, intracaraneal injections, cannulation of the anterior chamber, ophthalmic lasers, TONOLAB tonometers.
-Adjacent are a scrub room, a sterilization and instrument room, and a preparation room, which can also be used as a recovery room for post-operative recovery care.
+The suite is also equipped specifically for eye surgeries including intravitreal, subretinal space, intracaraneal injections, cannulation of the anterior chamber, ophthalmic lasers and TONOLAB tonometers.
+Adjacent are a scrub room, a sterilization and instrument room, and a preparation/post-operative recovery room.

 Retinal Photography & Angiography